mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/CollateralManagement.md

+## What is Collateral Management

 * Collateral is one of the way to mitigate the credit risk
 * Collateral - Something a borrower is expected to put up to indemnify the lender against price movements or counterparty risks.
 (Example: Cash, Equities or Bonds)
 * Credit risk exists when counterparty has an obligation to make payments or deliveries in future
 * First leg - Initiation of Collateral Agreement
     * Borrower offers securities as collateral
     * Lender - lends cash
 * Second leg - Termination of Collateral Agreement
     * Borrower - returns cash + interest
     * Lender - hands over collateralized securities
 * Collateral Management
   * Agreement setup
   * Collateral allocation